flusio/Flus/docs/api/journal.md

 - 2.0.0: added
 - 2.5.0: old `source` format (e.g. `collection#<id>`) is deprecated, use `<id>` format instead
+- 3.0.0: old `source` format is no longer supported

 ## Mark the links of the journal to read later